How To Start A Compost Bin Or Pile In Your Backyard – Everything You Need To Know

 Most things have benefits and detriments.
 For example, having a car allows you to travel distances (benefit) but isn’t good for the environment (detriment.)
 But with composting, it’s all in the benefit column.

 How does it work?
 The composting process heats up the pile of detritus and hastens the natural decay process.
-Organisms in the soil break down all the materials into a product that looks like dark, healthy soil.
+Compost bacteria break down all the materials into the end product – finished compost looks like dark, healthy soil.
 This can happen in a few months with the right compost mix, sun exposure, and water.

-Blending this compost into your soil changes its consistency so that it holds moisture better and lets more air through, drains better, and provides more nutrients to plant roots, decreasing the need for fertilizer.
-You can also use organic compost as mulch, laying it on top of the soil to hold in moisture, protect plant roots from heat and cold, hold the topsoil in place, and stop weeds from taking over.
+You need to know how to use compost in the garden to get the best out of it.
+Blending this compost into your soil changes its consistency so that it holds moisture better, lets more air through, drains better, and provides more nutrients to plant roots, decreasing the need for fertilizer.
+You can also mulch with compost, laying it on top of the soil to hold in moisture, protect plant roots from heat and cold, hold the topsoil in place, and stop weeds from taking over.

 The downside to starting a compost in the backyard?
 Well, the garden store won’t earn quite the level of profits from you that they might have been hoping for.